bakerb845/tdsearch/README.md

 # Introduction

-These are the requisite libraries for optimizing the attenutation t\* and depth estimation parameter for primary waveforms observed at teleseismic distances.
-This library was written for CTBTO's Expert Technical Analysis group by Instrumental Software Technology's Inc.
+These are the requisite libraries for optimizing the attenutation t\* and depth estimation parameter for short-peroid primary waveforms observed at teleseismic distances.

 # Installation Requirements